hm-lang/core/proposals/README.md

 # importing a function from a file in a relative path:
 print(*/path/to/relative/file functionFromFile("hello, world!"))

+# TODO: consider using *// for library paths.
 # importing a function from the math library:
 Angle := **math atan2(X: 5, Y: -3)
 ```